Finnish Education

 Early childhood education and care (KG) supports children’s age-appropriate skills, a curious attitude, and learning through play and interaction.

-General upper secondary school and Vocational education and training (Grades 10-12) are great choices for teenagers between more academic general education and more practical, work-life oriented vocational education.
-Students develop 21st-century skills and an entrepreneurial mindset to succeed in a technology-rich work environment.
-After completing the program, students are well prepared to pursue their interests at any university in any field.
+General upper secondary school and Vocational education and training (Grades 10–12) offer teenagers choices between more academic general education and more practical, work-life oriented vocational education.
+Students develop 21st century skills and an entrepreneurial mindset to succeed in a technology-rich work environment.

 Finnish-education-system